fiskaltrust/middleware-launcher/README.md

 ## Getting Started

-> warning: This beta version  of the Launcher 2.0 is for test purpose only and should be used with our German sandbox.

 Download the latest release from GitHub.
 We always recommend using the latest release to benefit from the newest improvements.
 Unzip the downloaded release.